unspecifier/quizzler/src/markdown/nha-modules.md

 A billing and coding specialist receives a denial from a third-party payer due to missing information.
 Which of the following actions should the specialist take to receive reimbursement?

-©) Request reimbursement from the patient.
+-) Request reimbursement from the patient.
 INCORRECT

 This is a billing error, so it is not the patient's responsibility to make a payment.

-© submit an adjust:
+- ❌ submit an adjust:

-INCORRECT

 There is no indication that this claim had any payments, so an adjustment would not be necessary.

-© Contact the third-party payer to provide the i INCORRECT
+- ❌ Contact the third-party payer to provide the i

 ‘The specialist should not contact the third-party payer to provide the information. instead, they should resubmit the claim with the completed information.

-© Resubmit the claim with the completed infor
+- ✅ Resubmit the claim with the completed infor

-CORRECT ane

 The specialist should resubmit the claim with the completed information.
 ## Question 10 of 25